AliciaSchep/gglabeller/README.md

 gglabeller_example <- gglabeller(p, aes(label = rownames(mtcars)))
 ```

-Running gglabeller will open a shiny gadget in the RStudio viewer pane (or in the browser if running R in the terminal).
-You can click or brush over points to select them for labelling.
-Clicking over an already labelled point or brushing over a set of points that have all been labelled will remove the labels.
+Running gglabeller will open a shiny gadget in the RStudio viewer pane
+(or in the browser if running R in the terminal).
+You can click or brush
+over points to select them for labelling.
+Clicking over an already
+labelled point or brushing over a set of points that have all been
+labelled will remove the labels.

 ![](gglabeller_demo1.gif)

-You can also modify the ggrepel parameters via the "Parameters" tab in the app.
+You can also modify the ggrepel parameters via the “Parameters” tab in
+the app.

 ![](gglabeller_demo2.gif)

-After clicking done, the returned object is a list storing the resulting plot and a code snippet for recreating the plot de novo.
+After clicking done, the returned object is a list storing the resulting
+plot and a code snippet for recreating the plot de novo.

 We can make a static version of the plot to save: